 Previous to currency linked ETFs becoming available, investing in those markets for retail investors was as difficult as with commodities.
 The only route for individual investors was through expensive and leveraged commodity and futures pools.
 Currency trading was the domain for large banks and other institutions accustomed to dealing with large sums daily in the inter-bank market.

 Why are currency linked ETFs important?
 In the first place they’re necessary for hedging purposes.
-For example, in 2005 the Nikkei 225 Index in Japan gained nearly 40 percent, but Japan ETF [EWJ] gained 20 percent.
+For example, in 2013 the Nikkei 225 Index in Japan gained nearly 59 percent, but Japan ETF [EWJ] gained 27 percent.
 While a respectable return for the ETF, naturally an investor would like the return of the index more.
 The difference was the value of the yen, which had deteriorated by an equal amount.
-So if FXY had been available the investor could have shorted it in an appropriate amount to hedge yen currency risks.
+If an investor would have shorted FXY in an appropriate amount to hedge yen currency risks, they would have realized the full return of the local index.
+Alternatively, an investor could have invested in a currency hedged equity fund, [DXJ].
+Currency hedged equity funds use forward contracts to hedge out local currency exposure, essentially allowing them to own the underlying equity in USD terms.

 This does bring up the issue of risk associated with currency linked ETFs, especially leveraged and inverse ETFs, and that is of volatile markets, rapidly fluctuating exchange rates, and the high cost of hedging.